mr-anansi/park-my-bike/README.md

 We took the evening to assess and came up with two different approaches, however, both suffer from the problem of delayed updates.

-@jonnysfarmer used timeout functions to get the API request to wait on a state update, while I used a component did update method to constantly check for condition changes.
+Jonny used timeout functions to get the API request to wait on a state update, while I used a component did update method to constantly check for condition changes.
 Ultimately, when the user changes parking spot there is often the need to select the location twice before the directions are updated.

 ### Concluding Thoughts